Adverse Weather Regulation 101

 b) All non-mandatory operations are suspended.

 c) Non-mandatory employees must not report or must leave campus.
-They use personal leave if not working.
+They must use leave if not working.
 Alternatively, and only with supervisor approval, these employees may work from home or an alternate site.

 d) Mandatory employees must report to or remain at work unless otherwise notified.
 Non-residential students must not report or must leave campus.